 Reception for Andrew Hellmund's Master of Fine Arts exhibition, featuring Voluminous, 2014-2016, recycled steel, 9.5 x 6.2 x 5.25 feet

-The Department of Art & Design sculpture program offers a diverse range of opportunities for your studies in this three-dimensional art form.
-You will explore creating art works in different media, such as clay, plaster, metal, wood, fabric, and mixed media, using various methods and techniques.
+The Sculpture program offers a range of opportunities for study of this three-dimensional art form.
+Students explore and create art works in different media, from clay to plaster, metal, wood, fabric, and mixed media, using traditional and experimental methods and techniques.

 - Practicing Artist